Please book activities as far in advance as possible to avoid disappointment.

 A Tour of Maputo

 A day trip to the capital city Maputo, just 90km away, reveals fascinating history and contrasts.
 The liveliness of the traditional fish and craft markets, architecture by Eiffel (yes the tower guy), Portuguese elegance and African vibe, poverty and economic rebirth are all there to see.
 Top that off with sumptuous seafood meal overlooking the Indian Ocean.
-Prices from around R1400 per person plus required visa (approx R750pp...not necessary for SA citizens).
+Prices from around R2500 plus required visa (approx R750pp...not necessary for SA citizens).
 Lunch cost not included.
 Discounted price available for parties of 4+ travelling together.
-NB.
-It is no longer possible to buy your visa at the border, so please obtain it before you come!

 We strongly recommend staying in Mozambique at one of the beach resorts for e few days...talk to us about the options, including options to leave your car in SA and be picked up at the border by a lodge owner in Mozambique.